kubernetes-sigs/kubespray/docs/kubernetes-apps/scheduler_plugins.md

   The `scheduler_plugins_enabled` option is used to enable the installation of scheduler plugins.

+- For single-scheduler mode:

+  Just pass `kube_scheduler_profiles` option to specify the scheduler profiles.

+- For second-scheduler mode:

   You can enable or disable some plugins by setting the `scheduler_plugins_enabled_plugins` or `scheduler_plugins_disabled_plugins` option.
 They must be in the list we mentioned above.

   In addition, to use custom plugin configuration, set a value for `scheduler_plugins_plugin_config` option.